 Since he was a baby, Zaid has battled dangerous seizures caused by a rare genetic mutation called Dravet Syndrome.
 One of Zaid’s seizures could be fatal at any time, so the family are always on alert.

 He has autism, limited speech and is a bit wobbly on his feet as a result of the seizures attacking his brain.
 Zaid is desperate to make friends but finds it hard to communicate with children his own age and mum, Sophie, can tell this frustrates and saddens him.

-The motion of being in a car helps Zaid to relax, and he loves being around mechanics so his mum, Sophie, often takes him over to Kwik Fit.
+The motion of being in a car helps Zaid to relax, and he loves being around mechanics so his mum, Sophie, often takes him to Kwik Fit.
 His favourite thing is asking his mum to pop up the bonnet on the car so he can see the engine.